shanewasley/portfolio-www.shanewasley.me/content/posts/aligning-models-with-laser-point-reality/index.md

 Keeping our customer’s context in mind, my criteria for choosing the three colors for the new AA feature were:

-1. No choosing similar colors to the three-color system already implemented for variance analysis
+1. Not reusing Variance Map colors (red, yellow, green)
+2. Color-blind-friendly
+3. High contrast with
-2. Contrast with colors of the UI
+   - colors in the UI navigation and controls
-3. Contrast with the grey-shade rendering of models and point clouds
+   - the greyscale rendering of models and point clouds
-4. Contrast with a light background in the viewing screen
+   - the light background of the viewing screen
-5. Color-blind-friendly

 {{< webp image="/process-protoV1-color-tiles.png" caption="I narrowed the color choices for the new feature by laying out the colors already used in SKUR’s app." >}}